simonescaccia/IoTProject/Evaluation.md

 ![h1](https://github.com/simonescaccia/Irrigation-Water-Leakage-System/blob/main/graph/handshake_test1.png)
 ![h2](https://github.com/simonescaccia/Irrigation-Water-Leakage-System/blob/main/graph/handshake_test2.png)<br/>

 In the end, about the syncAck algorithm, it is possible to see the same trend of the handshake algorithm but with one less message.
+There is also here the error of the turbines.
 ![s1](https://github.com/simonescaccia/Irrigation-Water-Leakage-System/blob/main/graph/syncAck_test1.png)<br/>
 ![s2](https://github.com/simonescaccia/Irrigation-Water-Leakage-System/blob/main/graph/syncAck_test2.png)<br/>

+### Water leak detection Algorithm Solutions
+After several tests, we have found that one water flow sensor has some problems and detect less

 ### Water leak detection Threshold
 We have done some analysis to set a correct threshold in our algorithms to limit the presence of false positives and false negatives.
 We have also thought that a false negative is more serious than a false positive, and so our system will be prone to false positives.<br/>